 - Visit the Visiting Students Learning Opportunities website (VSLO website) or sign in directly to the VSLO web site to apply.

 - Students from LCME-accredited Canadian schools should contact firstname.lastname@example.org for instructions to apply outside of VSAS.

 - Do not contact departments or course directors unless directed to do so as outlined in the departmental links below.

 Affiliation agreement: An affiliation agreement between the visiting student’s home institution and UW-Madison is required.
 Agreements must be initiated by the home institution.
 This UW Box folder contains the AAMC Uniform Affiliation Agreement, UW Implementation Letter and information/instructions.
 For questions specifically relating to affiliation agreements, please have your institution contact email@example.com.

 Visiting students seeking rotations in the following specialties should select the appropriate link for additional department-specific information:

 - Emergency medicine

 - Family medicine and community health

-- Internal medicine (For the 2018-19 academic year, the Department of Medicine will not offer visiting student electives.)
+- Internal medicine (The Department of Medicine does not offer visiting student electives.)

 - Neurological surgery